cmoody2/Internship_Code_Summary/README.md

 ## **Introduction**

 During the last few weeks of my studies at the Tech Academy, I worked with my peers to develop an interactive website for managing one's collections of things related to various hobbies using the Django framework.
 I chose to create an application based on a personal hobby, mechanical keyboards.
-The app would keep track of user builds as well as give general information about keyboards and keyboard related resources.
+This app would keep track of user builds as well as give general information about keyboards and keyboard related resources.

 ## **CRUD Functionality**